toorhamza/BootStrap-CV-Template/README.md

-# cv-template-bootstrap
+# Curriculum Vitae (CV) template made using Bootstrap

-A CV theme made with bootstrap.
+A CV theme made using bootstrap only.